couch-potahto/interview-questions/set_2.md

 # TraceTogether Interview Question 2

 You are free to use the language and IDE of your choice.
-YOu are expected to consider edge cases and come up with test cases on your own
+You are expected to consider edge cases and come up with test cases on your own

 ###  Question 2